Legal aspects of ritual slaughter: Asia

 Some rulers banned all killing on their land for some period each year, including ritual slaughter.
 Beop of Baekje banned all kinds of killing.
-Emperor Tenmu、Empress Genshō、Emperor Shōmu banned eating meat in Japan, in 675.
+In 675, Emperor Tenmu, followed by Empress Genshō and Emperor Shōmu banned eating meat in Japan.
 Tokugawa Tsunayoshi who was Fifth General Shōgun of Edo (Japan) made animal protection laws and when he died, about 8000 criminals (including 3800 in Edo) who had been convicted of violating the law, were released (see :ja:生類憐れみの令).
 According to the Red Annals (Deb-ther Dmar-po), Möngke Khan prohibited meat eating and killing four days each month.

 After conquering Bago in 1559, King Bayinnaung prohibited the practice of halal.
 Halal slaughter was also forbidden by King Alaungpaya in the 18th century.

 According to the White History of the Tenfold Virtuous Dharma (Arban Buyantu Nom-un Caġan Teüke), Altan Khan ordered the religious code Arban Buyantu Nom-un Cagaja prohibited human and animal sacrifice.

 Europe until 1945

 In the 1880s, anti-Semites joined forces with Animal Protection Societies to campaign for anti-shechita legislation to be passed in Switzerland, Germany and Scandinavia.

 In Switzerland shechitah was forbidden throughout the whole country in 1893 after having been banned in the cantons of Aargau and St. Gallen in 1867 after plebiscites, and later a ban was introduced in the whole of Switzerland after a plebiscite at Federal level.
 The system of voting on individual policies using referendums (plebiscites) had only recently been introduced. and the first plebiscite in Swiss history was on the subject of banning shechita.
-The government and all the political parties were against the ban, but the popular sentiment won the day.
+The government and all the political parties were against the ban, but the popular sentiment prevailed.

 Sweden banned shechita (Jewish ritual slaughter) of cattle in 1937, and of poultry in 1989.
-In June, 1937, a law, the effect of which was to abolish Shehitah, was presented to the Riksdag by Karl G. Westman (bondeförbundet) Minister of Justice.
+In June, 1937, a law, the effect of which was to abolish Shehitah, was presented to the Riksdag by Karl G. Westman (Bondeförbundet, today Centre Party (Sweden)) Minister of Justice.
 It was passed on June 4, 1937, and went into force July 1, 1938.

 The law made stunning mandatory before the drawing of blood in slaughtering, but made it apply only to cattle, not to fowl and rabbits, and not to reindeer "until the King shall so decide".
 For violation, provision was made for fines, the money to go to the crown.
 Slaughter of poultry without stunning was banned in 1989.

 Norway banned religious slaughter without pre-stunning in 1929.